3FramesLab/kg_llm_demo/docs/KG_VISUALIZATION_FIX.md

-# Knowledge Graph Visualization Fix: "Node Not Found" Error
+# Knowledge Graph Visualization Fix: "Node Not Found" Error ⚠️ DEPRECATED

+> **⚠️ DEPRECATION NOTICE**: This document describes the GraphVisualization component that has been removed.
+> The KnowledgeGraphEditor component now handles all graph visualization with embedded functionality.
+> This document is kept for historical reference only.

 ## 🔴 Problem